Wachemanston/Reconstruction-and-Synthesis-of-Lidar-Point-Clouds-of-Spray/README.md

 ## Getting Started
 ### Simulation
 #### Setup
 Before running the simulation, we have to set some parameters.
 Below is a template of `.env`.
-Table 2 lists the meaning of each global parameter, and Table 3 shows the parameters we use under different situations.
+Table 2 lists the meaning of each global parameter.
 Note that our configuration are palced at `SpraySimulation/Config`.
 ```
 OutputPCDPath=
 OutputFilterPath=